NYC reels after days of unrest amid nationwide protests

-NEW YORK (AP) — New York City officials braced for the possibility of more violence after three days of protests, which have left police cars burned out and led to the arrest of hundreds of people, against police brutality following George Floyd’s death.
+NEW YORK (AP) — New York City officials were looking for a peaceful way forward after three days of protests against police brutality that left police cars burned and led to the arrest of hundreds of people.

-Largely peaceful protests around the city Saturday gave way to violent demonstrations later in the evening.
+Mayor Bill de Blasio said he wasn’t considering a curfew after largely peaceful protests around the city Saturday gave way to scattered clashes between police and protesters later in the evening.

 Demonstrators smashed shop windows, threw objects at officers, torched and battered police vehicles and blocked roads.

 New York City police said 345 people were arrested, 33 officers were injured and 27 police vehicles were damaged.